World Storytelling Day

 What is the theme of World Storytelling Day 2024?

-Each year, World Storytelling Day has a theme around which the storytellers tell their stories.
+World Storytelling Day has a theme around which the storytellers tell their stories each year.
 The storytellers are free to choose their stories, but most try to connect to the theme.

 The theme of World Storytelling Day 2024 is Building Bridges.
 There is a lot of conflict and division in the world, and reaching out and communicating can help to heal the divides.
-Storytellers worldwide will tell stories on March 20, 2024, on this theme.
+Storytellers worldwide will tell stories on this theme on March 20, 2024.

 What was the theme of World Storytelling Day 2023?

 The theme of World Storytelling Day 2023 was “Together We Can.”
-Considering worldwide events, storytellers felt the need in society to come together and move forward together.
-Building community, inspiring change.
-Storytellers worldwide told stories on March 20, 2023, on this theme.
+Considering worldwide events, storytellers felt the need in society to come together and move forward together, building community and inspiring change.
+Storytellers worldwide told stories on this theme on March 20, 2023.

 There have been many different themes in the past years.
 Some of my favorites were Water (2011), Monsters and Dragons (2014), and Wise Fools (2018).
 You can find all the themes of the past on this Wikipedia page.